imclab/simpleimage/README.md

 misc scripts to share.

 ### how
-Kick the tyres with build.bash.
+Kick the tyres with build.bash

 The script will recursively search the sub folders looking for a structure that confirms to my PKG template.
+It uses the built-in Apple tools pkgutil and productbuild.

 		Example: